Communication Planning as a Process

 RPIE is the official DINFOS communication planning process.

+Understanding the purpose of each step will help you create a more comprehensive and clear plan.
 Explore each RPIE component to familiarize yourself with the process.

 Click a target to reveal more in-depth information.